 During a lecture in the 1950s, the religious thinker and social commentator talks about how Christians should approach war.
 He touches on Harry Truman's decision to drop the A-bomb, the Korean War, the Sermon on the Mount, and Dietrich Bonhoeffer, who was hanged for his part in plots to kill Hitler.

 More than any crisis in modern memory, the War on Terror—including the current U.S. military presence in Iraq—is being debated in religious, usually Christian, terms.
 We explore the nuances of that debate with a former war correspondent, a political theorist, and a renowned preacher.
 We ask how and whether Christian principles really make a difference at this moment in our national life—and if not, why not?

-Plummer Professor of Christian Morals and minister to Memorial Church, Harvard University.
+is the Plummer Professor of Christian Morals and minister to Memorial Church at Harvard University.

 was a Professor at the University of Chicago, leading political theorist, and author of Just War on Terror: The Burden of American Power in a Violent World.